-- 1. All vehicular parking shall be provided entirely on-site in compliance with Section 5-6-3(F) - 2.
+- 1. All vehicular parking shall be provided entirely on-site in compliance with Section 5-6-3-(F) - 2.
 Hours of operation shall be limited to the hours of 8:00 am to 10:00 pm daily - 3.
 All lighting and illumination of outdoor facilities shall be turned off no later than 10:00 pm. - 4.
 The applicant will need to provide verification of wastewater treatment system based on Teton County's Septic Capacity Evaluation form.
-Applicant is responsible for any fees associated with reviews.
+Applicant is responsible for any fees associated with reviews. - 5.
+Structures used for the purpose of a Club or Lodge shall not exceed a maximum of 10,000 square footage of building footprint.

-3-5-4 CONSERVATION AREA
+3-5-4 Conservation Area